-Each of these effects are experienced more immediately and intensely than powdered crack and can cause serious health concerns, even fatality, with the user even after one use.
-Furthermore, because crack is absorbed quickly into the bloodstream, the risk of overdosing is extremely high and can lead to convulsions, coma and even death.
+Each of these effects is experienced more immediately and intensely than powdered crack and can cause serious health concerns, even fatality, to the user even after one use.
+Furthermore, because crack is absorbed quickly into the bloodstream, the risk of overdose is extremely high and can lead to convulsions, coma, and even death.

 Long Time Effects of Crack

-In addition to the short-term effects that crack cocaine it can also cause a myriad of other, long-term effects on the user.
-Some of these long-term effects can include severe respiratory problems, including coughing, shortness of breath, lung damage, and bleeding, along with severe damage to the heart, liver, and kidneys.
-Furthermore, users are at risk of developing infectious diseases since the body’s immune and repair systems are compromised from using this drug.
+In addition to the short-term effects of crack cocaine, it can also cause various other long-term effects on the user.
+These long-term effects can include severe respiratory problems, including coughing, shortness of breath, lung damage, and bleeding, along with severe damage to the heart, liver, and kidneys.
+Furthermore, users risk developing infectious diseases since the body’s immune and repair systems are compromised from using this drug.
 With continued use, crack cocaine puts the user at risk of long-term sleep deprivation and loss of appetite, which can result in malnutrition and cause a host of other problems for the abuser.
-Additionally, since crack cocaine changes the way the brain processes chemicals, the user will need increasingly more of the drug as time goes on in order to feel “normal.”
-With that being said, because coming down from this drug causes severe depression, a person may turn to anything in order to avoid feeling the intensity of the withdrawal, even committing crime to obtain more of the drug or turning to suicide to end their misery.
+Additionally, since crack cocaine changes how the brain processes chemicals, the user will need more of the drug as time goes on to feel “normal.”
+That said, because coming down from this drug causes severe depression, a person may turn to anything to avoid feeling the intensity of the withdrawal, even committing a crime to obtain more of the drug or turning to suicide to end their misery.

-Other long-term effects from smoking crack cocaine include:
+Other long-term effects of smoking crack cocaine include:

-- Permanent damage to blood vessels of ear and brain
+- Permanent damage to blood vessels of the ear and brain

 - High blood pressure, which can lead to heart attacks, stroke, and death

 - Sexual issues, including reproductive damage and infertility